bezabu/bb-treasure-hunter/README.md

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

-- In the GitHub repository, navigate to the Settings tab
+- In the GitHub repository, navigate to the Settings tab.
-- From the source section drop-down menu, select the Master Branch
+- From the source section drop-down menu, select the Master Branch.
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-- The live link can be found here: [https://bezabu.github.io/bb-treasure-hunter/](https://bezabu.github.io/bb-treasure-hunter/)
+- The live link can be found here: [https://bezabu.github.io/bb-treasure-hunter/](https://bezabu.github.io/bb-treasure-hunter/).

 # Credits